SECURE DATA WIPING AND ERASURE SERVICES:

 NIST SINGLE PASS

 A protocol developed by the National Institute of Standards and Technology that overwrites data with just one pass of either all zeroes or random characters.
-Updated in February 2015 to include three types of media sanitization.
+Revised in 2012 to include three types of media sanitization.
 Read more in our blog post The Efficiencies of NIST Compliant Data Sanitization.

 - Clear applies to logical techniques to sanitize data in all user-addressable storage locations for protection against simple noninvasive data recovery techniques; it is typically applied through the standard Read and Write commands to the storage device, such as by rewriting with a new value or using a menu option to reset the device to the factory state (where rewriting is not supported).